 The actions imposed in the Student Conduct process may include educational and disciplinary measures which are designed to contribute to the growth of the student and the welfare of the community.
-Because the primary goal of the Student Conduct process is educative, the process is not analogous to criminal or civil court proceedings, which are primarily punitive in nature but is, instead, conducted in a non-adversarial manner meant to inform and educate students.
+Because the primary goal of the Student Conduct process is educative, the process is not analogous to criminal or

 Students assume an obligation to conduct themselves in a manner compatible with the University's function as an educational institution and suitable to members of the university community.
 The University may at any time exclude a student or impose disciplinary sanctions on a student for violations of the UIC Standards of Conduct.
-The UIC Standards of Conduct is available at: https://dos.uic.edu/community-standards/
+The UIC Standards of Conduct is available at: https://dos.uic.edu/wp-content/uploads/sites/262/2020/01/DOS\Student-Disciplinary-Policy-2020.pdf